juliairsalina/ttaro-ttaro/README.md

 The prototype includes mock group and individual chats.

-ttaro-ttaro can detect messages such as:
+따로따로 can detect messages such as:

 - “I’ll pay first.”
 - “Let’s split later.”
 - “Only Sarah and I joined.”
 - “John wasn’t there.”

-This helps ttaro-ttaro suggest more accurate splits.
+This helps 따로따로 suggest more accurate splits.

 ---